 How to Use Location Intelligence to Inform Business Decisions

-It is often said that a picture is worth a thousand words.
-A graphical illustration of energy sources in the U.S., for example, clearly illustrates concentrations of solar energy usage in North Carolina, Massachusetts, and California.
-Interestingly, there are also localized concentrations of solar power generation in southwestern Utah and surrounding Las Vegas, among other places.
-That’s the kind of information that could easily be lost in the details of a long-form tabular report.
+A picture is worth a thousand words.
+As an example, here’s a graphical illustration of energy sources in the U.S. that clearly shows concentrations of solar energy usage in North Carolina, Massachusetts, and California.
+You can also see concentrations of solar power generation in southwestern Utah and surrounding Las Vegas, among other places.
+That’s the kind of information that could easily be lost in spreadsheets and tables yet is vital for informed decision-making.

 By overlaying power generation sources with their locations, patterns emerge almost instantly.
 It takes little or no effort to identify the states (or regions) where solar power has gained momentum.
-Further analysis can lead to even more insights; by animating changes to the map over a period of time, for example, you might better understand the effects of legislative changes in driving higher adoption of renewable energy sources.
+Further analysis can lead to even more insights; you can visualize changes to the map over time (for example, you might better understand the effects of legislative changes in driving higher adoption of renewable energy sources).

-In this example, location adds critically important context.
-Without understanding the geospatial context of energy usage, it becomes much more challenging to identify connections between where the adoption of solar power is gaining momentum and which factors may be influencing those trends.
+There’s no doubt – location adds critical context.
+In this example, without understanding the geospatial context of energy usage, it becomes much more challenging to identify connections between where the adoption of solar power is gaining momentum and which factors may be influencing those trends.

 Read our Report